Donovan Hill: D House

 Concurrent with some other Donovan Hill Houses is the apparent illusion and subsequent realization of the capacity and program within the building.
 For example, some mistake the D House for a café due to the large opening from the ‘public’ room – in this way it directly responds to its vernacular (Vernacular architecture) and its design objectives.
 The design is more concerned with the streetscape and its position relative to add to the public life instead of focusing on picturesque qualities so that people may find it an enriching experience for the public domain.

+HH House

+The HH House is among the first substantial built works completed by Donovan Hill Architects.
+The first stage of renovation diverted pedestrian entry through the underbelly of the raised 'Queenslander' house.
+A subsequent stage of work remade the front stairs and reestablished a more conventional entry sequence via the original front door.
+The plan of the building is ordered around a new 17-meter-long room, formed by amalgamating several existing spaces within the original house to create a central volume running from the front to the rear.
+A flanking courtyard and tall parasol roof catch the north light and draw it into this south-facing room.

+The design of the building is influenced by Renaissance palazzos and traditional Islamic architecture, which can be seen in the monumental scale of the new pavilion and the spatial planning, which includes intimate seating nooks offering incidental views of the surrounding spaces through curiously placed openings and screened partitions.